Underneath his fresh face and disarming smile lies a tenacious, humble and extremely focused young athlete.

-Business Ventures: Founded Athlete Community Link and a discussion series called Tales Of The Top Two Inches in 2020 with fellow team mate and great mate Callum Saunders.
+Business Ventures: Co-Founded Podium in 2021 and a discussion series called Tales Of The Top Two Inches in 2020 with fellow team mate and great mate Callum Saunders.

 “One of the things I enjoy most about biking is the multifaceted challenge of it, showing up every day as the best possible version of myself both mentally and physically is what keeps the game interesting.”